 “I can’t recommend them enough, and I would certainly recommend them to anyone who has drive and desire to succeed but needs help and guidance to get you started.

 “They say that ‘even the longest journey starts with a single step’.
 Well, my journey started with me wishing to return to work after leaving work on the buses to raise my daughter.

-“I met with the owners of a welding and fabrication business in Helston, and they were a lovely couple and we bonded immediately, and a job offer was given to me that day.
+“I met with the owners of a welding and fabrication business in Helston – they were a lovely couple and we bonded immediately, and a job offer was given to me that day.
 It did mean I would have to gain additional qualifications and training prior to starting full time, like a CSCS card so I could work on building sites.

 “While gaining my CSCS card it was made clear that anyone operating a forklift would need to obtain a forklift licence, and I had heard that where I was going to be working had plans to purchase a forklift in the next few weeks.

-“I knew that I had previously been approved for the funding, but this was before my welding course, my CSCS course, my forklift licence and the tools I needed, and as I had been given all of this I felt certain that I stood absolutely no chance of getting much if any further funding, especially when we were talking £1500.00 for my HGV(LGV) training and test.
-But as my change coach was so kind and easily approachable, I figured I should ask but didn’t hold out much hope as it was a bit cheeky and a fully expected a refusal straight away.
+“I knew that I had previously been approved for the funding, but this was before my welding course, my CSCS course, my forklift licence and the tools I needed, and as I had been given all of this I felt certain that I stood absolutely no chance of getting much, if any, further funding.
+Especially when we were talking £1500.00 for my HGV(LGV) training and test.
+But as my Change Coach was so kind and easily approachable I figured I should ask, but didn’t hold out much hope as it was a bit cheeky and fully expected a refusal straight away.

 “To my surprise she said she would try and see what she could do and, like a fairy Godmother, she had it fully funded and booked up in record time.
 Is there anything these guys at CN4C can’t do?
 I honestly don’t think so!

 “Anyway, it has taken a lot of time and training, but I’m now an adult apprentice welder and fabricator with my CSCS card, a forklift licence, a toolbox full of tools, and a HGV (LGV) Class 2 driver.